Fall 2022

 - Logic (syllogistic, sentential, and predicate systems)

-- Critical Thinking (informal logic with an emphasis on semantics)
+- Critical Thinking (informal and formal logic, truth, and semantics)

 - Critical Race Theory